The Microbiology Department is located within the Old Medical School at the Leeds General Infirmary site.

 The laboratory at Leeds is part of the Clostridium difficile Ribotyping Network (CDRN).
 Details about the network, key contacts and information on how to access the service can be found using the link.

-The PHE laboratory at Leeds is accredited to ISO15189:2012.
+The UKHSA laboratory at Leeds is accredited to ISO15189:2012.
 The scope of services covered by accreditation can be viewed on the UKAS website by following the link.